YotpoLtd/metorikku/README.md

 ```

 ##### ToAvro
-Metorikku supports to_avro() method which turns a dataframe into Avro records and send these to kafka.
+Metorikku supports to_avro() method which turns a dataframe into Avro records.
-The method requires the following parameters: table, schema.registry.url, schema.registry.topic, value.schema.name, value.schema.namespace, schema.registry.topic, and kafka.url.
+The method requires the following parameters: table, schema.registry.url, schema.registry.topic, value.schema.name, value.schema.namespace, schema.registry.topic.
-The method will auto-create a topic in Kafka if one doesn't exist; moreover, a subject will be created in the schema registry (if one doesn't already exist).
+A subject will be created in the schema registry (if one doesn't already exist).
 The subject name will be: <schema.registry.topic>-<value.schema.namespace>.<value.schema_name>.
 <br/>You can use ToAvro by adding a new udf step in your metric:
 ```yaml
 - dataFrameName: dataframe